Dr Luke Siorvanes

 Why would you come for therapy?
 When we’d say, for example, it is for anxiety, depression and its opposite, for expectations, loss, issues with relationships or self esteem, we try to get across how we feel.
 But in the privacy of our own thoughts, what we do really feel tends to be more complicated, and individual.

 Have you tried to change things with positive thoughts, but found that parts of your life remain quite perplexing or hard to come to terms with?

 I have been working with talking therapy and imagery to get in touch with such elusive, difficult aspects.
 What would they mean to you?
 In the sessions, together we'll discover patterns from the past, and new ways for the future.

 Consulting room in central London.

-In W1, it is located near Oxford Circus and Bond Street stations on the Victoria, Bakerloo, Central and Jubilee lines.
+In W1, it is located near Oxford Circus station on the Victoria, Bakerloo, Central, and Jubilee (Bond Street) lines.

 Training, qualifications & experience